barryclark/jekyll-now/_posts/2022-4-16-Get-Github-Student-Pack.md

 Hello Geeks,

 In this article, I am going to show you how you can avail GitHub Student Developer Pack.
-It is a bundle **worth over $200K** of tools and training provided by various tech companies.
+It is a bundle **worth over ₹3 Lakh** of tools and training provided by various tech companies.

 #### Prerequisites